openhab/org.openhab.binding.zwave/doc/qubino/zmnhid_0_0.md

 ### Parameter 43: Parameter   no.   43

 Hysteresis On
-This parameter defines temperature min difference between real measured temperature and set-point temperature to turn device on.

-Available config. parameters (data type is 2 Byte DEC):
-default value 1005 (-0.5 °C)
-0 -127  =  0.0°C ~ 12.7 °C
-1001 -1127  =  -0.1°C ~ -12.7 °C
+<p&gtThis parameter defines temperature min difference between real measured temperature and set-point temperature to turn device on.</p&gt <p&gtAvailable config. parameters (data type is 2 Byte DEC): <br /&gtdefault value 1005 (-0.5 °C)<br /&gt0 -127  =  0.0°C ~ 12.7 °C  <br /&gt1001 -1127  =  -0.1°C ~ -12.7 °C</p&gt
 Values in the range 0 to 65535 may be set.

 The manufacturer defined default value is ```1005```.